Mastering Techniques and Methods

 Dream Control, Lucid Dreams are Necessary

 As already stated, lucid dreams do occur.
 In regards to dream control, yes dream control is possible and that would be through lucid dreaming.
 So, to control your dreams, you must get a lucid dream.
 Lucid dreams occur during the rapid eye movement (REM) sleep stage.
 Since stress in our lives is one of the biggest blockers to lucid dreaming, proper stress management skills must be learned.
 Relaxation and stress management are critical to attaining lucid dreams.
+There are multiple techniques and methods of controlling stress and helping with relaxation.
+Meditation is a great example of an effective stress reliever and relaxation technique.
+The Mayo Clinic provides good resources on stress management and an insightful overview on the different types of meditation.
+Links to that information are provided at the bottom of this article.

 Once a person gets lucid dreams, increasing their frequency is the next goal.
 The more frequent lucid dreams are, the better.
 Here is where a consistent and healthy sleep cycle comes into play.
 Ideally, the sleep cycle should be clean and the lucid dream should happen naturally.
 Good sleep habits coupled with proper stress management should encourage a solid sleep cycle.
 Again, meditation techniques or self-hypnosis techniques are a good way to start calming the conscious mind and controlling stress levels.